Towards Self-Evolving Benchmarks: Synthesizing Agent Trajectories via Test-Time Exploration under Validate-by-Reproduce Paradigm: Introduction

-\item We empirically validate \textsc{Trace} on challenging benchmarks such as GAIA, demonstrating that it consistently produces tasks of higher difficulty, on which prominent agent systems exhibit significant performance degradation shown in Figure \ref{fig:perf_comparison}, thereby validating the effectiveness of our approach.
+\item We empirically validate \textsc{TRACE} on general-purpose agent benchmarks such as GAIA as well as reasoning benchmarks such as AIME-2024, demonstrating that it consistently produces tasks of higher difficulty, on which prominent agent systems exhibit significant performance degradation shown in Figure \ref{fig:perf_comparison}, thereby validating the effectiveness of our approach.

-\item Beyond “one-more-hop” edits, our experiments reveal a \emph{From Seed to Spark} pattern: under our TRACE framework, the model autonomously explores and evolves problems that can shift into entirely different capability domains (e.g., from retrieval to math+coding), thereby substantially increasing the diversity of evolved tasks.
-The evolved tasks exhibit greater \textit{task diversity} and require deeper \textit{reasoning depth}, providing a robust methodology for rigorously evaluating and advancing future AI agents.
+\item Beyond “one-more-hop” edits, our experiments reveal a \emph{From Seed to Spark} pattern: under our TRACE framework, the model autonomously explores and evolves problems that can shift into entirely different capability domains (\textit{e.g.}, from retrieval to math and coding), thereby substantially increasing the diversity of evolved tasks.
+The evolved tasks exhibit greater \textit{task diversity} and require deeper \textit{reasoning depth}, providing a robust methodology for rigorously evaluating and advancing future agents.

 \end{itemize}